Peng-Rao/SE4HPC_notes/main.typ

 - Produce documentation
 - Analyze, communicate, implement requirements

-== Interplat between the world and the machine
+== Interplant between the world and the machine
 For an ambulance dispatching system:
 - For every urgent call reporting an incident, an ambulance should arrive at the incident location within 14 mins
 - For every urgent call, details about the incident are correctly encoded